SarSanHer/Master-Thesis/GWAS.md

 **2.1 Pre-filtering**
 We extract only the SNPs in equlibrium found in the case files prior imputation.
 The IDs of the SNPs have changed and are no longer rs* but chr:position:nt:nt, so we need first to obtain the IDs of the SNPs and then extract those SNPs from the cases vcf imputed.
 We also filter out SNPs with minor allele frequency under 5%.

     # Obtain SNP's IDs
     awk ' { print $1":"$4":"$5”:”$6} ' case_postFilter_bim >> <matchSNP.txt> #all SNPs passed the filter so we can obtain the IDs from this file

     # Filtering
     ./plink --vcf /Volumes/SSD/vcfs/case/vcf_files/case.vcf.gz --extract <matchSNP.txt> --allow-no-sex --make-bed --double-id --out <filtered_cases>

+The final filtering step is extracting the genotypes for which we have phenotypic data.
+Using R code, I take the ID column from the excel file with the phenotype's data, and I create a tsv with famili ID in the first column (1 for all), and the patient code in the second column.
+Then I extract those profiles from my genotypes' file using PLINK:

+    #Extract genotypes
+    ./plink --bfile <filtered_cases> --keep <fam_ID.txt> --allow-no-sex --make-bed --recode vcf --double-id --out <filtExtractCases>

 **2.2 Get basic statistics**